-He was born in Shangai in 1954 and started to paint when he was 9 years old.
+Zhou Zhiwei was born in Shanghai in 1954 and started to paint when he was 9 years old.

 Professor Mario De Micheli, outstanding Italian art critic wrote: